Wednesday, August 29, 2012

 Baby G's quilt is finally done and on the way to its new owner.
 Whee!
 For those of you just tuning in, I challenged Baby G to a race, where I would try to bind his quilt before he came out, but as fate would have it, he beat me by about a week.
 Here is his prize:

-Titled "Alien Invasion," this quilt uses one roll of Alien Invasion fabric by Amy Butler, in a pattern inspired by the Turning Corners Table runner over at Moda Bake shop.
+Titled "Alien Invasion," this quilt uses one jelly roll of Alien Invasion fabric by Amy Bradley, in a pattern inspired by the Turning Corners Table runner over at Moda Bake shop.

 It measures about 40" by 50", and is quilted in Royal blue thread with a black Micheal Miller binding.